Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/progress/Week 4.md

 ## 4. Reflection
 For Amsterdam: Making the wheel go from start to middle.
 Lissabon: Make it stabilize in the middle, by changing PID Controls.
+Also working to make the graphs and take the data for the pwm-angle with the influence of the PID algorithm.